ayuba-dn/employee-tdd-svc/README.md

   <h3 align="center">Employee Service</h3>

   <p align="center">
  This service manages employees across different organizations and countries.
+It is a demonstration of the patterns i utilize in building projects
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />